apache/buildstream/doc/source/using_config.rst

   ``reserved-disk-space`` can be specified in the same way as ``quota``, with the exception of the special ``infinity`` value.
 The default is ``5%``.

+* ``low-watermark``

+  This controls how much of the cache should be retained on cleanup.

+  ``low-watermark`` is specified as a percentage of the effective cache quota as configured by ``quota`` and/or ``reserved-disk-space``.
+The default is ``50%``, which means that when cleanup is triggered, 50% of the cache will be pruned by removing CAS objects that haven't been used recently.

 * ``pull-buildtrees``